ZitongWang98/CPA4TSN-WCRT/README.md

 - WCRT analysis for major TSN scheduling mechanisms
 - Support for hybrid scheduling combinations
-- Forward end-to-end delay analysis for AFDX networks (FP/FIFO with/without serialization)
+- Forward end-to-end delay analysis for networks (FP/FIFO with/without serialization)
 - Built on pyCPA, easy to extend with new models

 ---